 - Lack of personal hygiene or self-care (showering, room cleanliness)

 - Unfocused, disjointed thinking – skips around a lot; unable to stay on topic

 - Disorganized speech, rapid speech

 - Talk to the Student: Share your concerns privately and objectively.
 Let them know you care about them.
-Ask them questions and encourage an open dialogue.
+Ask them open questions and encourage a dialogue about possible first steps.

 - Offer to Connect the Student Directly: If there is a resource the student might benefit from, offer to connect them directly.
 Walk them to the office or person that can help, introduce them personally, and stay with them while they seek assistance.
 Also, you can email the service directly and include the student – make it a personal connection that the student will find easier to use.